chatkausik/Data-Wrangling-Tasks/README.md

 # Data-Wrangling-Tasks
 Data Wrangling Tasks with solutions
-1) JSON assignments and exercise
+1) JSON assignments and solution
-2) XML assignments & solutions
+2) XML assignments and solution